sebasmos/sebasmos.github.io/cv.md

 {:.cv-info}
 **Curriculum Vitae**
-June 2022
+July 2022

-### Proffesional experience
+### Work experience

-- 2022-present. **Computer vision research fellow** at Harvard.
-Current Research Fellow in the Visual computing group (VCG) and Laboratory of Systems Pharmacology (LSP) under the supervision of Hanspeter Pfister and Siyu Huang, Harvard University.
+- 2022-present. **Computer Vision Research Fellow** at VCG Harvard.
+I work under the supervision of Hanspeter Pfister, Artem Novikov, Siyu Huang and Edward Novikov on cancer cell discovery based on instance segmentation algorithms and unsupervised techniques: from redesigning Neural Network backbones and examining unbiased pixel-level features via Variational Autoencoders to extract biological meaningful features over Lateral Spillover in Segmented Images of Tissue with Pixel-level Cell State. *Harvard University*.
-- 2022-present. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
-Developed project for logo detection with Object detectors, attribution and verification based on Contrastive text-image Training and transformers.
+- 2022\. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
+I developed a logo detection and verification framework based on the current state-of-the-art Object detectors, attribution and verification based on Contrastive text-image training, transfer-learning using transformers and image processing approaches.
 Paris, France.
-- 2020-2021. **Computer vision and Artificial Intelligence Engineer** in [AI India Innovation center](https://aiindia.ai/).
-Developped the project "Land Use Land Cover Classification using advanced ML and DL techniques for Larger Study Area".
-The main tasks included accuracy assessment, Preparation of Datasets, Training Models, Testing, using Geospatial data and Cloud services, GPU, E2E cloud services and Collab.
+- 2020-2021. **Computer vision and Artificial Intelligence Engineer** in [AI India Innovation centre](https://aiindia.ai/).
+Developed the project "Land Use Land Cover Classification using advanced ML and DL techniques for Larger Study Area" project.
+The main tasks included accuracy assessment, creation of satellite imagery dataset from scratch, Training Models, Testing, Geospatial data and Cloud services, GPU, E2E cloud services and Collab.
 Valencia (Spain).
 - 2021\. **Web/mobile developer for Ozone generator**.
-COVID-19 Project Award for US$5200 for the creation of a Ozone generation, a web and mobile application, IEEE SIGHTS sights grant.
+COVID-19 Project Award for US$5200 for the creation of an Ozone generation, a web and mobile application, IEEE SIGHTS sights grant.
 Colombia.
-- 2020\. **Web/mobile developer for mechanical ventitor** Development of a mobile application for a mechanical ventilator project, awarded with a 3950 USD stipend.
+- 2020\. **Web/mobile developer for mechanical ventilator** Development of a mobile application for a mechanical ventilator project, awarded with a 3950 USD stipend.
 IEEE SIGHTS sights grant, Colombia.
 - 2019\. **Electronic and Physics teacher**.
-Teach and supervise Air-based flight machines, solar dials, lamps, flash-lights, and programable robots to 400 teenagers aged between 4 and 16 years old in the United States of America.
-Camp Poyntelle, Pensylvannia, (U.S.A).
+Teach and supervise Air-based flight machines, solar dials, lamps, flashlights, and programable robots to 400 teenagers aged between 4 and 16 years old in the United States of America.
+Camp Poyntelle, Pennsylvania, (U.S.A).
 - 2016-2018. **IT network technician**.
 University of Cauca, Colombia.
 In charge of documenting all systems and network adjustments, as well as ensuring the general maintenance and hardware/software installation of telecommunication and network devices, at the different faculties of the University of Cauca.
 Colombia
 - 2018\. **Computer science teacher**.
-Developped Web Development and mobile applications as part of the general literacy curriculum program for Refugees, Social Hackers Academy, Athens (Greece)
+Developed Web Development and mobile applications as part of the general literacy curriculum program for Refugees, Social Hackers Academy, Athens (Greece)
 - 2018\. **Front-end developer**.
-Developped official web page designer at a psychiatric centre in Greece.
+Developed official web page designer at a psychiatric centre in Greece.
 Althaia psychiatric centre, Athens (Greece).
 - 2013-present. **General director & CEO**.
 Astronomy Interpreter, public speaker, as well as in charge of the financial resources and logistics.
 Astronomical Observatory Francisco José de Caldas, Colombia.